stateful/docs.runme.dev/docs/configuration/output-rendering.md

 ![Runme mimetype](/img/guide-page/runme-mimetype.png)

-However it is important to note that setting the `mimeType` is optional as Runme has an effective auto-detection that detects JSON/CSV files reliably.
+However it is important to note that setting the `mimetype` is optional as Runme has an effective auto-detection that detects JSON/CSV files reliably.

 - **Interactive Mode**
   The Interactive mode is another feature of Runme that makes rendering JSON data into human-friendly output possible.
 By default, Runme allows your scripts to run in the interactive mode.
 This mode enables you to interact with scripts in the output terminal.